Loading...

 This section lists the technical requirements of this Building Block.

-In addition to the functional requirements described in this section, GovStack's cross-cutting requirements defined in the and , apply.
+In addition to the functional requirements described in this section, GovStack's cross-cutting requirements defined in the architecture specification document and GovStack Security Requirements, apply.

 The queuing process varies according to the policy and message type attached to the messaging, if an emergency messaging type applies to it, the messaging gets prioritized, otherwise, the FIFO algorithm (First In, First Out) applies to other message types.
 It saves all the requests for further processing, furthermore, works in the form of an "AS IS" process analysis without changing anything on the request.
 The message queueing mechanism will: